luapower/website/www/md/building.md

 ## Building on Win64 for Win64

-Use `sh build-mingw64.sh`.
+	cd csrc/<package>
+	sh build-mingw64.sh

 These scripts assume that both MSys and MinGW-w64 bin dirs (in this order) are in your PATH.
 Here's the exact MinGW-w64 package used to build the current luapower stack:

 ----
 [mingw-w64 4.8.1 (64bit, posix threads, SEH exception model)][mingw-w64-win64]